 The step angle of a stepper motor can be defined as the angle at which the motor rotor rotates once.
 Once input is given to the stator.
 The resolution of the motor can be defined as the number of steps of the motor and the number of revolutions of the rotor.

 Resolution = Number of Steps/Number of Revolution of the Rotor

-The accuracy of the alignment of the object by this motor depends mainly on the resolution.
-Once the resolution is high then the accuracy will be low.
+The accuracy of the object’s alignment by this motor depends mainly on the resolution.
+Once the resolution is high, then the accuracy will be low.